 For something a bit more classy and with a wonderful view, try La Pergola bar à champagne, where you can enjoy a glass of bubbly surrounded by the beautiful gardens on their terrace.

-The best time to visit Sorrento
+The best time to visit the Amalfi Coast

-The best times of year to go to Sorrento are April-May and September-October.
+The best times of year to go to Sorrento and the Amalfi Coast are April-May and September-October.
 At these times, there should be pleasant weather and, importantly, fewer people around.
 The roads to Amalfi Coast are narrow and get easily blocked by the crowds of tourists in the summer.
 We went in late April and the roads were almost clear.
 It was warm, though there were occasional rain showers on some days.